 The Fora Marine shipyard, based in La Rochelle, has been building epoxy plywood sailboats since 1989.
-He has requested in early December 2019 that it be placed in receivership .
-Its CEO since January 2019, Olivier Gainon, explains the process that led to this procedure by the failure of a local subcontractor. " In July 2019, we were the victim of an industrial accident, namely the bankruptcy of the OFCET site .
-He built for us the composite high planks of the new RM11.80.
-Faced with the difficulty of finding a new subcontractor in the La Rochelle region, we wanted to internalize the process, because we had the necessary square meters.
-Unfortunately, it has been longer and more complicated than expected.
-We had to stop production for 1 month, causing delays in the delivery of the boats, thus degrading the economic results. "
+It has filed for receivership at the beginning of December 2019 .
+Its CEO since January 2019, Olivier Gainon, explains the process that led to this procedure by the failure of a local subcontractor. " In July 2019, we were the victim of an industrial accident, namely the bankruptcy of the OFCET shipyard .
+He built for us the high composite planks of the new RM11.80.
+Faced with the difficulty of finding a new subcontractor in the La Rochelle region, we decided to internalise the process, as we had the necessary square metres.
+Unfortunately, this took longer and more complicated than expected.
+We had to stop production for 1 month, resulting in a delay in the delivery of the boats, thus degrading the economic results. "

-The financial structure of the site is then damaged. " Our working capital requirement was too high and equity too low.
+The financial structure of the construction site is then undermined. " Our working capital requirement was too high and our equity was too low.
 The company was too fragile for this kind of industrial accident.
-To restore the brand, the sale of titles is then studied and consultations are opened.
-Different actors came to see.
-When we asked for structured offers, suppliers and customers were concerned, causing payment difficulties.
-We then requested placement in receivership.
-What is annoying is that we are not paying for a bad product or a bad positioning, but the fragility of the company "sums up Olivier Gainon.
+To turn the brand around, the sale of shares was then studied and consultations were opened.
+Various players came to see.
+When we asked for structured offers, suppliers and customers became concerned, leading to payment difficulties.
+We then applied for receivership.
+What is raging is that you don't pay for a bad product or a bad positioning, but for the fragility of the company "says Olivier Gainon.

-The manager is nevertheless optimistic and expects several applications to take over Fora Marine. " There will surely be a resumption or continuation of the activity.
-A structured offer has already been submitted and other players have indicated to me that they will position themselves.
+Nevertheless, the manager is optimistic and expects several candidates to take over Fora Marine. " There will surely be a resumption or continuation of activity.
+A structured offer has already been filed and other players have indicated to me that they are going to position themselves.
 It will now depend on the court, but there is a strong brand with a well-filled order book and beautiful boats. "